Central Superior Services: 2016 onwards reforms

-The civil services reforms have been under consideration and the Federal Minister for Planning, Development and Reforms Ahsan Iqbal has announced that the upper age limit would be increased up-to 30 years instead of 28, for taking the Central Superior Services (CSS) examination from 2017 onwards.; where as the increase educational qualification by 14 to 16 years.
-The CSS Aspirants collected funds from their pocket money and filed a petition in the Lahore High Court and Peshawar High court for the age relaxation.
+The civil services reforms have been under consideration, and the Federal Minister for Planning, Development and Reforms Ahsan Iqbal has announced that the upper age limit would be increased to 30 years instead of 28 for taking the Central Superior Services (CSS) examination from 2017 onwards.; whereas the increase educational qualification by 14 to 16 years.
+The CSS Aspirants collected funds from their pocket money.
+They filed a petition for age relaxation in the Lahore High Court and Peshawar High Court.

-On August 2, 2016, the Planning Commission announced plans to restructure the examination process by dividing the Civil Superior Services (CSS) under three cluster program comprising three categories including General, Finance, and Information by abolishing the existing generalized system.
+On 2 August 2016, the Planning Commission announced plans to restructure the examination process by dividing the Civil Superior Services (CSS) under three cluster programs comprising three categories including General, Finance, and Information by abolishing the existing generalized system.
 The plan would come into effect from 2018 and would require participants to possess a four-year bachelor's degree in a relevant discipline, for information cluster, a degree in mass communication, journalism or information science will be required, while for finance cluster a degree in economics, finance or related discipline will be required.

-On January 1, 2016, the Planning Commission began phasing out the Annual Confidential Report (ACRs) with the key performance indicators (KPIs) to determine promotions of civil servants.
+On 1 January 2016, the Planning Commission began phasing out the Annual Confidential Report (ACRs) with the key performance indicators (KPIs) to determine the promotions of civil servants.

-Recently in 2019 Prime Minister has constituted an Institutional Reforms cell (IRC) under Cabinet Division.
+In 2019, the Prime Minister has constituted an Institutional Reforms cell (IRC) under the Cabinet Division.
 This cell is working under the chairmanship of Ishrat Hussain.
-The cell is forcing Federal Departments to acquire autonomous status but the departments are resisting on multiple grounds.
+The cell forces Federal Departments to acquire autonomous status, but the departments resist on multiple grounds.

 CSS Examination and statistics

-The CSS examination is extremely competitive; for every one aspirant selected there are 200 who are not; in 2015, more than 36000 candidates competed for 158 posts as compared to 2011 when approximately 19,000 candidates participated in the open public examination of the civil service; only 8.0% of them were qualified for 188 government jobs.
+The CSS examination is extremely competitive; for every one aspirant selected, there are 200 who are not; in 2015, more than 36000 candidates competed for 158 posts as compared to 2011, when approximately 19,000 candidates participated in the open public examination of the civil service; only 8.0% of them were qualified for 188 government jobs.
 In 2019, a total of 14,521 candidates appeared in the exam, out of which only 214 (1.47%) were finally recommended by the Federal Public Service Commission for various posts under the federal government.

 CSS exams are held every year in the entire country.
-These are conducted by the Federal Public Service Commission of Pakistan, which also posts successful candidates to various departments of the civil service.
+These are conducted by the Federal Public Service Commission of Pakistan, which also posts successful candidates to various civil service departments.

-Only the candidates between the 21 and 30 years old are eligible to apply for CSS Exam.
+Only candidates between 21 and 30 years old can apply for CSS Exam.
 A candidate can appear for a maximum of three attempts.
-CSS Exam has two major parts: a written test, which takes place in February or March, and a panel interview, which takes place in November.
+After 2020 FPSC has introduced MPT in order to shortlist the candidates before actual exams.
+It has been done 2 times till now 2023.
+The CSS Exam has two major parts: a written test, which takes place in February or March, and a panel interview, which takes place in November.